 Please note that:

-1. Clients are served in order of arrival.
+1. Customers are served in order of arrival.

 2. We accept orders only from those who come visit the gallery on the first day of the exhibition.